yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/creating-and-using-temporary-schema-objects/_index.md

 - Oracle Database supports its equivalent of PostgreSQL's _prepare-and-execute_ paradigm for anonymous PL/SQL blocks as well as for regular DML statements.
 But PostgreSQL's _prepare_ statement supports only regular DML statements and not the _do_ statement.
 In Oracle Database, parameterized anonymous PL/SQL blocks are used when the encapsulated steps need to be done several times in a session, binding in different actual arguments each time, during some kind of set up flow, but never need to be done again.
 A temporary _[language plpgsql](../../user-defined-subprograms-and-anon-blocks/#language-plpgsql-subprograms)_ procedure in PostgreSQL, and therefore in YSQL, meets this use case perfectly.
 - See the section [Porting from Oracle PL/SQL](https://www.postgresql.org/docs/11/plpgsql-porting.html) in the PostgreSQL documentation.

-Look. now, at each of the following child sections:
+Look, now, at each of the following child sections:

 - [Temporary tables, views, and sequences](./temporary-tables-views-sequences-and-indexes/)